-John and Kim sit down with Mike Stevens and Joe Bendetta to unpack the growing controversy around the proposed Pronghorn H2 Project in Converse County.
+John and Kim sit down with Mike Stephens and Joe Benedetta to unpack the growing controversy around the proposed Pronghorn H2 Project in Converse County.

 From the very beginning, the project raised red flags.
 Pronghorn presented a conceptual map to county commissioners last March showing: